-More in-depth information can be found in the menus to the left, while some summary information follows below.
+More in-depth information can be found in the menus to the left, while some summary information is located in the next tab titled, “Language Programs Overview.”
 Please take a moment to explore our programs here, and get in touch in-person or via email with any questions about your language (or languages!) of choice.

 Note: All language course must be taken for a letter grade, without exception.
 Students may not take language courses for either R-Credit or Pass/Fail.

 Japanese Language Program

 - To schedule a placement test or for general questions, please contact Sonam Tsering (email@example.com).

 - For information regarding Indonesian, Cantonese, Khmer, Burmese, or Filipino, please contact the Language Resource Center.